fomightez/structurework/python_scripts/README.md

 #### Limitations
 Requires the PDB file include both MODEL and ENDMDL records for each of the models.

-#### Dependencies
+#### Dependencies and version compatibility
 Nothing but the fairly standard modules such as os, sys, and argparse.
-Written in Python 2.7.
+Originally developed in Python 2.7, but confirmed to work in Python 3.6.

 ##### EXAMPLE RUN